AJFaraday/NetworkEnsemble/README.md

 By Andrew Faraday
 ------------------

 An attempt to produce an automated laptop ensemble with PureData and Ruby.
 The aim is a single sequencer machine and multiple client boxes producing the sound.

 Prerequisites
 -------------

-* Ruby 1.8 or 1.9
+* Ruby 1.9
-* puredata `sudo apt-get install puredata` or www.puredata.info/downloads
+* puredata `sudo apt-get install puredata` or www.puredata.info/downloads (no need for pd-extended)

 Setup
 -----